Tom McClintock (R-Lalalala I Can't Hear You) holds a town hall

 When Rep. Tom McClintock (R-Calif.) walked into the gymnasium of Del Oro High School in Loomis, California, on Saturday morning, he was greeted by 750 angry people.
 For the next two hours, the Northern California Republican endured questions, shouts, and jeers from constituents who fiercely disagreed with his support for President Donald Trump's policies, and his comments did little to satisfy the crowd's concerns.

 McClintock's reluctance to change his mind wasn't surprising.
 California's 4th Congressional District, which McClintock has represented for more than eight years, represents a stark contrast to the image of California as a coastal liberal bohemia.
 Splayed across the eastern edges of the San Joaquin and Sacramento river valleys and the Sierra Nevada Mountains, McClintock's district is largely rural.
-It decisively voted for Donald Trump (54 percent to Clinton's 39 percent) in the 2016 election, one of just seven California districts to do so.
-In the same election, McClintock beat his Democratic competitor by nearly a two-to-one margin.
+It decisively voted for Trump (54 percent to Clinton's 39 percent) in the 2016 election, one of just seven California districts to do so.
+In the same election, McClintock beat his Democratic competitor by nearly a 2-to-1 margin.

 Yet witnessing the crowd packed into the expansive gymnasium at the Saturday town hall, it was hard to tell that this district is so deeply red.
 Attendees lining the bleachers raised signs with slogans like "Build Bridges, Not Walls," "We ♥ Dreamers In CA," and "Dump Tom McTrump."
 In the minutes before the town hall began, organizers from the nascent Indivisible movement lead the the crowd in song.
 They started with jabs at the congressman, like "Donald had a little lamb…whose name was Tom McClintock," and gradually worked toward "This Land Is Your Land" and "America the Beautiful."